Certificate Creation with OpenSSL

 This creates a

-Once you have created the Certificate Authority file and the certificate, you can verify that the certificate was correctly generated using the
+Once you have created the CA's X509 certificate and a self-signed X509 certificate, you can verify that the X509 certificate was correctly generated using the

-# openssl verify -CAfile ca-cert.pem server-cert.pem server-cert.pem: OK
+# openssl verify -CAfile ca.pem server-cert.pem server-cert.pem: OK

-You can add as many certificates to check against the CA file as you want to verify.
+You can add as many X509 certificates to check against the CA's X509 certificate as you want to verify.
 A value of

 OK indicates that you can use it was correctly generated and is ready for use with MariaDB.